 Special Circumstance Requests are available for the following situation:

-- Change in Household Size (Marriage, Divorce, Change in number of dependents in the household, change in number of dependents in college)
+- Change in Household Size (Marriage, Divorce, Change in number of dependents)

-- Change in Income (Involuntary job loss of a family member, loss of other income, such as child support, disability benefits, etc.)
+- Change in Income (Involuntary job loss, loss of other income-child support, disability benefits, etc.)

 - Unusual Medical Expenses

 Examples of situations that can not be considered Special Circumstance include: